Abd1997-Dev/PRN-Based-CDR-Circuits/README.md

 In a study publised in research paper<sup>[1]</sup> shows that the receiver circuit is power hungry and it consumes 60% of the total power of the transceiver.
 Out of that, CDR consumes 30% of the power.
 Thus, the CDR is the most power hungry circuit ot power consuming block among other blocks of the serial data link.

+To avoid this high dynamic power consumption, in this project the internally generated clocks with 1/8<sup>th</sup> the frequency of the input datastream.
+Thus, this kind of the Serial links are used in the SOC frequently.